A Few Must-Read Books

-In this short blog post I will share couple of links to Amazon/Audible for the books I am currently reading and recommending.
+In this short blog post I will share couple of links to Amazon/Audible for the books that I have read and that I am highly recommending.

 Thank God for Dan John.
 This profession needs people like Dan – those who distill information and simplify it with experience and errors they and others made.
 But it takes time and some broken backs to actually listen to the advice of Dan and people alike.